Hero Image

 Everything began to shift when I met someone who saw me - not through the usual filters of comparison and expectation, but truly and kindly.

 My partner believed in me in a way that made me want to believe in myself again.
+More than that, he showed me something I had never known until then: that true love isn’t something you have to earn - it’s given, freely and wholeheartedly.

 These questions were new and daunting, but also full of possibility.